jundalisay/sp/content/en/research/chomsky/cartesian/chapter-04.md

+---
+title: "Creative aspect of language use"
+weight: 20
+description: "Descartes makes only scant reference to language in his writings"
+c: "steelblue"
+---

 We have so far extracted from “Cartesian linguistics” certain characteristic and quite important doctrines regarding the nature of language and have, quite sketchily, traced their development during the period from Descartes to Humboldt.

 As a by-product of this study of langue, and against the background of rationalist theory of mind, certain views emerged as to how language is acquired and used.
 After a long interlude, these views are once again beginning to receive the attention that they deserve, although their appearance (like the reappearance of the central ideas of transformational grammar) was, in fact, a largely independent development.

 The central doctrine of Cartesian linguistics is that the general features of grammatical structure are common to all languages and reflect certain funda- mental properties of the mind.
 It is this assumption which led the philosophical